Red Rock-Nipigon River scene

 Near Schreiber

-The power lines and water tower west of Scheiber are part of a hydropower generating system, taking advantage water in the Aguasabon River (which crosses the highway west of Terrace Bay) diverted into Lake Superior from Long Lac, formerly flowing northward into the Albany River system.
+The power lines and water tower west of Schreiber are part of a hydropower generating system, taking advantage water in the Aguasabon River (which crosses the highway west of Terrace Bay) diverted into Lake Superior from Long Lac, formerly flowing northward into the Albany River system.
 By international agreement, since 1939 this water diversion scheme was constructed (along with another, into Lake Nipigon) to increase the Canadian allocation of water for hydroelectric power at Niagara Falls.

 rock Cut east of Thunder Bay